 A sun-dried, flavorful, somewhat spicy crushed red pepper from Turkey and Syria.
-In New York, we used to buy it at Kalustyans or the spice shop under one of our favorite restaurants.
-In the Bay Area, we've found it at a Middle Eastern specialty shop, and of course, there's always Amazon.
+In New York, I used to buy it at Kalustyans or the spice shop under one of our favorite restaurants.
+In the Bay Area, I've found it at a Middle Eastern specialty shop, and of course, there's always Amazon.
 The best thing about Aleppo is that unlike a chile, it doesn't need to be cooked, so you can add it right before serving if something you're making ever needs a last-minute hotness adjustment.
 And, it keeps (in the fridge) for up to about a year without losing much flavor.

 Try Eden Organic if you're looking for low sodium or BPA-free cans or just particularly good beans.
 Certainly pricier than the supermarket variety, but if you soak your own dried beans every now and then, the cost balances out and your overall deliciousness quotient doubles.

-We often have a carton of chicken or veggie broth on hand for risottos, sauces, or just adding a splash of liquid to create a little steam for sauteed veggies.
+I often have a carton of chicken or veggie broth on hand for risottos, sauces, or just adding a splash of liquid to create a little steam for sauteed veggies.
 Most supermarket brands (as well as a surprising number of organic brands touting themselves as uber-natural) have a mile long ingredient list that include things like MSG (and/or autolyzed yeast or maltodextrin, which are basically the same thing), added sugar or high fructose corn syrup, and a ton of salt.
-We read a depressing number of cans and cartons before finding Imagine, which has low sodium versions of both chicken and veggie broth, a set of ingredients that actually sound like food, and a good flavor that adds some depth to whatever you cook with it.
+I read a depressing number of cans and cartons before finding Imagine, which has low sodium versions of both chicken and veggie broth, a set of ingredients that actually sound like food, and a good flavor that adds some depth to whatever you cook with it.